-Repository rontend
+Repository Front-end

-After the major developments of PY2 the frontend the frontend has been relatively stable during .
+After the major developments of PY2 the frontend the frontend has been relatively stable during PY3.

-Updated the post creation plugin to cater for Debian support
+Updated the post creation plugin to cater for Debian support.

-General admin support for the web front end throughout the year: word press upgrades, minor changes in the content and minor bug fixes and enhancements and updated the look and feel to match the look of the main EGI website.
+General admin support for the web front end throughout the year: word press upgrades, minor changes in the content and minor bug fixes and enhancements and update of the look and feel to match the look of the main EGI website.

-Repository ackend
+Repository Back-end

-The repository backend is the subsystem of the EGI software repository that handles the business layer of the New Software Release workflow.
+The repository back-end is the subsystem of the EGI software repository that handles the business layer of the New Software Release workflow.
 The repositories have been extended to support multiple platforms and two new stable testing repositories have been created.
 The untested and testing repositories contain the products under verification and staged rollout respectively.
 Previously the testing repositories were volatile, created ad-hoc for every product submitted to UMD process.
 Stable testing repositories simplify the work of verifiers and early adopters, and can also be used by production sites to retrieve urgent updates before they are released in UMD (although this practice is discouraged).

 A Repo gadget has been developed and integrated into EGI RT system, the gadget offers the ability to the verifiers to change release metadata for a group of products in the process, without the need to edit them one by one.

-Other tasks implemented:
+Other tasks implemented include:

-The system has been extended to allow the specification of a custom version number for the product to be displayed in the frontend.
+The system has been extended to allow the specification of a custom version number for the product to be displayed in the front-end.
 In this way even when the internal UMD versioning differs, user will be able to see the original version as set by the technology provider.
 Discrepancies in version numbers between technology providers and UMD generated some confusion in the past.

 Mirroring facilities implemented to distribute the tarball version of EMI-WN and EMI-UI – produced by NGI_UK – through UMD repositories.